14 Essential Health Screenings That All Men Should Consider

 13. Testicular Cancer

 The evidence suggests that screening will not offer meaningful health benefits, given the very low incidence and high cure rate of even advanced testicular cancer.
-According to USPSTF, regardless of disease stage, over 90% of all newly diagnosed cases of testicular cancer will be cured.
+According to USPSTF, regardless of disease stage, a majority of all newly diagnosed cases of testicular cancer will be cured.

 14. Skin Cancer (Melanoma)

 According to the Skin Cancer Foundation, more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.